frederic-perez/AmE-dictionary/data/dictionary.md

 __bucolic__ _adj_ Of or characteristic of the countryside or its people; rustic. _Syn_ rustic, arcadian, pastoral
 __bud vase__ _n_ A small narrow vase for holding a single flower or small bouquet.
 __bud__ _v_
+__Budapest__ _n_ The capital and largest city of Hungary, in the north-central part of the country on the Danube River.
+It was formed in 1873 by the union of Buda on the right bank of the river with Pest on the left bank.
 __Buddha__ _n_ [:scroll: “the “laughing Buddha” is actually a medieval Chinese monk who somehow became conflated in the Western imagination with the historical Buddha, who only ate one meal a day and was most likely a bag of skin and bones.” — Dan Harris’s _10% Happier_]
 __Buddhism__ _n_ [:scroll: The word _Buddhism_ was actually an invention of the nineteenth-century Western scholars who discovered and translated the original texts]
 __budding__ _adj_ :two: In an early, usu. promising stage of development: _a budding artist._ _A budding author._